mna/agora/doc/design/coros.md

 ret = coro1(ret+3)
 ```

 The `funcVM` already keeps its state and could be easily adjusted to return and reenter at its current position and state.
 At first glance, it looks like the `agoraFuncVal` should be modified to add a `vm` field that would be set only when a yield statement is executed, so that the vm is kept alive.
-Successive calls to the same function value would check to see if this vm field is set, and if so would call `Resume()` instead of `Call()`, with the given argument (only 1) that would be passed as the return value of the call to yield from within the coroutine.
+Successive calls to the same function value would check to see if this vm field is set, and it would act as a resume instead of an initial call, with the given argument (only 1 for now) that would be passed as the return value of the call to yield from within the coroutine.

+`yield` should probably be a keyword, this is very semantically close to `return`, and it produces its own opcode.
+However, this means that there can be ambiguities in the syntax: `a := yield 1 + 2 * 3`.
+Well, this is not strictly speaking ambiguous, it means yield the value 7, but to yield 3 and assign the result of yield * 3 to a, parentheses are required: `a := (yield 1 + 2) * 3`.

 There is no need for a `resume` keyword or builtin, simply calling a function that has a yield statement will resume this function.
 The return statement in the coroutine causes the vm field to be unset, so that future calls to the function result in a new call, creating a new vm.